SSWConsulting/SSW.Rules.Content/rules/automated-ui-testing/rule.md

 Lower level automated tests (e.g. unit tests) are small in scope and are unlikely to catch problems with more sophisticated usage patterns of the software.
 Higher level tests via the user interface are much larger in scope and have the potential to mitigate the risk of important user workflows becoming broken in production.

 ### Tooling
 There are numerous tools available for facilitating automated UI testing through the browser.
+These include tools like [Telerik Test Studio](https://www.telerik.com/teststudio/), [Cypress](https://www.cypress.io/), or [Puppeteer](https://pptr.dev/), to name a few.

 [Selenium](https://www.selenium.dev/) was the gold standard in this area for many years, but Microsoft's [Playwright](https://playwright.dev/) is now recommended.

 #### Playwright
 Playwright allows you to write tests in many popular languages including .NET, Java, Python and Node.js.